 Welcome to Mare Gallows

 The bus stopped short of the sign that reads ‘Welcome to Mare Gallows’.

 New town, new life, right?
 Not when you have anxiety as bad as mine.
+My problem?
+I’m a broken shell of a girl.

 The house itself wasn’t too spacious.
 It was big enough for me.
 Perfect for my recovery.
-My problem?
-I'm a broken shell of a girl.

 I took my pills again before dinner.
 As long I had my medication, I knew I’d recover enough to stay with my grandparents back in my old familiar town.
 Hopefully, that would be soon.

 As they say, Tomorrow is another day.